 Although this add-on is so flexible and powerful, using the predefined presets is almost trivial: just select the tracks that you want to modify, choose the needed preset from the Edit > RegExp Find & Replace > Tags Manipulation Presets menu and adjust the fields/values if that is necessary.
 Just take a look at how simple it could be:

 There is even a simpler way to apply that preset to the selected tracks with just a single click on the new toolbar button, instead of digging for it in the overcrowded Tags Manipulation Presets menu to open its dialog box.
 In that case, you should turn on the Toolbar button check box for the needed preset using the Preset Settings dialog box and click on the Update button.
 Or, if you prefer the keyboard, you could specify a hotkey for the needed preset using the Shortcut command, e.g. Ctrl+T and you will get modified tracks by pressing on that keyboard hotkey.

-- go to Microsoft site and leave your report, there is a better chance that the folks at Microsoft will do something about the problem if more people request that; or
+leave your complain to Microsoft, because every new report will increase the chance that the folks at Microsoft will do something about the problem; or

 Fixed: Ignore To All option when there is an error on replacing.